izzeddin62/alu-higher_level_programming/python-network_0/README.md

 a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response
 ### 5-post_params.sh
 a Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response
+### 6-peak.py
+a function that finds a peak in a list of unsorted integers.